architect/arc.codes.next/src/docs/en/reference/cli-reference/repl.md

 ## Usage

-- `arc repl` connects to a local in memory representation of `.arc`
+- `arc repl` connects to a local in memory representation of `app.arc`
 - `arc repl staging` connects to staging tables and indexes
 - `arc repl production` connects to production tables and indexes